Exploring Accurate and Transparent Domain Adaptation in Predictive Healthcare via Concept-Grounded Orthogonal Inference: Experiments

 \subsection{Ablation Study}

-We conduct ablation study for \model{} by removing or replacing key modules, and also attach the results in Table~\ref{tab:main_eicu_and_ochin}. \ding{172} w/o $\mathcal{L}_{\text{rec}} \;\&\; \mathcal{L}_{\text{dcl}}$: retains the label supervision with the alignment regularization only, and the performance drop indicates that both modules are essential for adaptation; \ding{173} w/o $W,z \;\&\; \mathcal{L}_{\text{dcl}}$: disables $W,z$ and $\mathcal{L}_{\text{dcl}}$ for orthogonal inference, and the worse results show that learning invariant features only is not enough for model generalization; \ding{174} w/o $M, z_{\perp p}$: replaces $M$ with a Euclidean alternative ($z_{\perp p}$ is no longer enforced), and a moderate degradation suggests that the orthogonal constraints help model distinguish task-relevant and domain-related factors; \ding{175} w/o $\mathcal{L}_{\text{dcl}}$: defines $\mathcal{L}_{\text{dcl}}$ with an adversarial cross-entropy loss on y, and the worse results imply that adaptation benefits from learning invariant features and covariate under distinct objectives.
+We conduct ablation study for \model{} by removing or replacing key modules, and also attach the results in Table~\ref{tab:main_eicu_and_ochin}. \ding{172} w/o $\mathcal{L}_{\text{rec}} \;\&\; \mathcal{L}_{\text{dcl}}$: retains the label supervision with the alignment regularization only, and the performance drop indicates that both modules are essential for adaptation; \ding{173} w/o $W,z \;\&\; \mathcal{L}_{\text{dcl}}$: disables $W,z$ and $\mathcal{L}_{\text{dcl}}$ for orthogonal inference, and the worse results show that learning invariant features only is not enough for model generalization; \ding{174} w/o $M, z_{\perp p}$: replaces $M$ with a Euclidean alternative ($z_{\perp p}$ is no longer enforced), and a moderate degradation suggests that the orthogonal constraints help model distinguish task-relevant and domain-related factors; \ding{175} w/o $\mathcal{L}_{\text{dcl}}$: defines $\mathcal{L}_{\text{dcl}}$ with an adversarial cross-entropy loss on y, and the worse results imply that adaptation benefits from learning invariant features and covariates under distinct objectives.
+In Appendix~\ref{app:residual_masking}, we further intervene on the residual component $z$ at inference time and show that masking it consistently degrades target performance under facility shifts.
+Appendix~\ref{app:threshold_sensitivity} also verifies that the interpretation based on $\Delta \text{prob}$ is stable around the threshold used in Figure~\ref{fig:interpretation}.